Odizinne/Pokerogue-Standalone/README.md

 ![image](https://github.com/Odizinne/Pokerogue-Standalone/assets/102679854/b3858bbd-aac1-4b2d-af00-44eebb035311)

+I made this with couch gaming / Steam Deck in mind.

 If you want a more featured app, please have a look at [Pokerogue-App](https://github.com/Admiral-Billy/Pokerogue-App) made by [Admiral-Billy](https://github.com/Admiral-Billy)

 ## Download and installation